NoahPEP/acanfd-portentaH7/README.md

-## CANFD Library for Arduino Giga R1 -- and Portenta H7 with only one channel (can1 on the breakoutbord)
+## CANFD Library for Portenta H7 -- only one channel available (can1 on the breakoutbord)

 ### Compatibility with other ACAN libraries